Canon 77D vs Sony HX400V

 It is notable that the 77D has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 77D and the HX400V are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the HX400V does not have a direct predecessor.
+Both the 77D and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Sony HX400V or vice versa?
 The listing below highlights the relative strengths of the two models.